How to Set Custom Branding

 The Explorer fetches certain information from the network, which is done in this file.
 If your network has additional data that it requires later on, then you will need to extend it here to properly store it for later use.
 Generally you will not have to change this file as the Explorer already fetches the information a default bridgechain will need.

-In src/assets/css/_theme.css you’ll see the color codes that we use throughout the Explorer and the corresponding variable names.
+In src/assets/css/_theme.css you will see the color codes that we use throughout the Explorer and the corresponding variable names.
 There are also some default colors in tailwind.config.js that are used throughout the Explorer, although we are working on minimizing this.
 Keep in mind that we use SVG icons in a lot of places and that some of these come with styling, which means that you will have to edit the SVG file if you want to move away from the colors it uses.
 This is mostly the case when an SVG icon consists of more than a single color.

 This file defines the languages, branding name / url and social media links that are used for the Explorer.
 You should change this file to match your own branding information, like custom social media links.
 Note that the Explorer uses the SVGs defined in src/assets/svg/social , which means you will have to add your own icons there if you use social media that we don’t list on our own Explorer.